 And 17 solar companies signed a letter to Governor Roy Cooper asking for his support in stopping Duke’s proposal.

-Those groups are now weighing in at the NCUC to save rooftop solar.
+Those groups then weighed in at the NCUC to save rooftop solar.
 Read all their legal arguments here.
-Members of the public can submit comments, too.
-It’s easy!
-Find out how.
+Over 3,000 members of the public, many of them solar customers, submitted comments, too.

 Solar power needs to be a system-wide, shared investment for all homes and businesses that is facilitated (not blocked) by our electric utility – just as Duke Energy now forces us all to “share” the costs and damage for its dirty and dangerous coal and gas plants.